 THE LOTS, WHO TOOK THEM

 And so the record runs on at great length.
-It is not until 1747, however, that the big lots in Baltimore town began to be valuable enough public Christine to make it an inducement to citizens to escheat them when forfeited by non-compliance with the terms prescribed by the act and the commissioners.
-In that year, September 16, 1747 we find that Dr. George Buchanan and Capt.
+It is not until 1747, however, that the big lots in Baltimore town began to be valuable enough public, Christine, to make it an inducement to citizens to escheat them when forfeited by non-compliance with the terms prescribed by the act and the commissioners.
+In that year, September 16, 1747, we find that Dr. George Buchanan and Capt.
 William Hammond two of the commissioners, Capt.
-Darby Lux and Mr. Thomas Harrison, (who gave its name to Harrison Street, and was owner of Harrison’s marsh) asked to have lot number 36 (originally conveyed to James Powell and afterwards assigned to Rev. Benedict for Dylan) made over to them, each taking equal share.
-At the same time we find Mr. Edward Fotterhill, who owns much property in and about where Barnum’s hotel now stands, anxious to have some vacated and forfeited lots entered to him.
-Those proceedings no less than a new names, show consecutively that the new town had begun to grow at last.
+Darby Lux and Mr. Thomas Harrison, (who gave its name to Harrison Street, and was an owner of Harrison’s marsh) asked to have lot number 36 (originally conveyed to James Powell and afterward assigned to Rev. Benedict for Dylan) made over to them, each taking an equal share.
+At the same time, we find Mr. Edward Fotterhill, who owns much property in and about where Barnum’s hotel now stands, anxious to have some vacated and forfeited lots entered to him.
+Those proceedings no less than a new names show consecutively that the new town had begun to grow at last.
 The lot number 50, Calvert and Baltimore streets, still remains the geographical center of the city and number 59 if legends do not error, where the leading newspaper of the city, the sun, is published, included also the site from which was issued the first number of William Goddard’s Maryland Journal, the first newspaper ever printed in Baltimore.

 LAYING OUT OLD TOWN

 The act of August 8, 1732, appointed major Thomas Sheradine, Capt.
-Robert North, Thos Todd, John Cockey and John Bering, commissioners to purchase and layout 20 lots upon the 10 acre tract designated.
-The commissioners met on October 28, 1732 appointed Dr. George Walker as clerk, and set the survey are, Philip Jones, to work, having first appointed a jury to discover the ownership of the land.
-William Fell had already told them that he neither would nor could sell the land, whereupon the jury declared it to be the property of the infants of Richard Colgate, deceased, and I judged its value to be 300 pounds of tobacco per acre, or L12 13s, for the tract, as given in the cut.
-When the survey are was made there was some delay in opening the new town not for entry.
-This was not finally done until July 20, 1733, when John Gordon took a lot number one and built on i
+Robert North, Thos Todd, John Cockey and John Bering, commissioners to purchase and layout 20 lots upon the 10-acre tract designated.
+The commissioners met on October 28, 1732, appointed Dr. George Walker as a clerk and set the survey is, Philip Jones, to work, having first appointed a jury to discover the owner of the land.
+William Fell had already told them that he neither would nor could sell the land, whereupon the jury declared it to be the property of the infants of Richard Colgate, deceased, and I judged its value to be 300 pounds of tobacco per acre, or L12 13s, for the track, as given in the cut.
+When the survey was made there was some delay in opening the new town, not for entry.
+This was not finally done until July 20, 1733, when John Gordon took a lot number one and built on

 THE PROBLEM OF EXTENSION

 The limits of Baltimore are no greater now than they were in 1816, yet it will not be denied the city has grown more rapidly between 1816 and 1880 than it did between 1730 and 1816.
 In 1752 Baltimore had 200 inhabitants, 25 houses, one church, two taverns, one brig and one sloop, owned in the town.
-There were one schoolmaster, one barber, one Taylor, one Teamster, two carpenters and a Cooper.
+There was one schoolmaster, one barber, one Taylor, one Teamster, two carpenters and a Cooper.
 In 1800 the city had a population of 26,514, and in export trade exceeding $12 million.
 In 1816 the population was over 50,000.
-Since that date it has increased some 300,000.
-Yet while it was attaining its first 50,000 inhabitants Baltimore’s limits were extended by no less than 19 acts of assembly, relating to valid increases of the limits.
-Since 1816, during which its population has increased six times as much, it has been rapidly kept by the legislature with in its ancient boundaries of 1816.
-Nothing could be more incongruous than such a way of doing business, and it may be added that nothing could be more injurious to the true interest of Baltimore.
-A city needs not only a place to stand upon, but room to grow.
-Everyone doing business in Baltimore, no matter where he lives, has a common interest in this matter, and should exert himself to see the civil right it, the press can do much in this direction, though possibly the editor of
+Since that date, it has increased some 300,000.
+Yet while it was attaining its first 50,000 inhabitants Baltimore’s limits were extended by no less than 19 acts of assembly, relating to valid increases in the limits.
+Since 1816, during which its population has increased six times as much, it has been rapidly kept by the legislature within its ancient boundaries of 1816.
+Nothing could be more incongruous that such a way of doing business, and it may be added that nothing could be more injurious to the true interest of Baltimore.
+A city needs not only a place to stand upon but room to grow.
+Everyone doing business in Baltimore, no matter where he lives, has a common interest in this matter and should exert himself to see the civil right it, the press can do much in this direction, though possibly the editor of